Approximating predictive probabilities of Gibbs-type priors: Numerical illustrations

-Among Gibbs-type random probability measures with $\alpha\in(0,1)$, the two parameter Poisson--Dirichlet process stands out for a predictive structure which admits a simple numerical evaluation.
-This is certainly one of the reasons that made the two parameter Poisson--Dirichlet prior a natural candidate in several applications within the large class of Gibbs-type priors.
+As we recalled in Example \ref{ex_pd}, the two parameter Poisson--Dirichlet process $P_{\alpha,\theta}$ is a Gibbs-type random probability measure with $\alpha\in(0,1)$ and $h(t)=t^{-\theta}\Gamma(\theta+1)/\Gamma(\theta/\alpha+1)$, for any $\theta>-\alpha$.
+By an application of Theorem \ref{teo1}, the predictive probabilities of $P_{\alpha,\theta}$ admit a first order approximation of the form \eqref{eq:2pd_predict1_approx} and a second order approximation of the form \eqref{eq:2pd_predict2_approx} with $\varphi_h(t) = \theta$, and such that $\beta_{n}=\theta$.
+Among Gibbs-type random probability measures with $\alpha\in(0,1)$, the two parameter Poisson--Dirichlet process certainly stands out for a predictive structure which admits a simple numerical evaluation.
+This made the two parameter Poisson--Dirichlet prior a natural candidate in several applications within the large class of Gibbs-type priors.
 Hereafter we present a brief numerical illustration to compare the predictive probabilities of $P_{\alpha,\theta}$ with their first and second order approximations given in terms of Equation \eqref{eq:2ndorderdef1} and Equation \eqref{eq:2ndorderdef2}.
 While there is no practical reason to make use our approximate predictive probabilities, because of the simple expression of \eqref{eq:2pd_predict2}, the illustration is useful to show the accuracy of our approximations.
 We then present the same numerical illustration for the normalized generalized Gamma process $G_{\alpha,\tau}$ of Example \ref{ex_gg}.
 We will see that, differently from the two parameter Poisson--Dirichlet process, the predictive probabilities of the normalized generalized Gamma process do not admits a simple numerical evaluation.
 This motivates the use of Theorem \ref{teo1}.

 We consider $500$ data points sampled independently and identically distributed from the ubiquitous Zeta distribution.
 For any $\sigma>1$ this is a distribution with probability mass function $\text{Pr}(Z = z)\propto z^{-\sigma}$, for $z\in\mathbb{N}$.
 Here we choose $\sigma = 1.5$.
 For each $n=1,\ldots,500$ we record the number $k_{n}$ of distinct types at the $n$-th draw, and we evaluate the predictive weight $V_{n+1,k_{n}+1}/V_{n,k_{n}}$ for the two parameter Poisson--Dirichlet prior, i.e. the left-hand side of \eqref{eq:2ndorderdef1}.
 We consider the following pairs of parameters $(\alpha,\theta)$: $(0.25,1)$, $(0.25,3)$, $(0.25,10)$, $(0.5,1)$, $(0.5,3)$, $(0.5,10)$, $(0.75,1)$, $(0.75,3)$ and $(0.75,10)$.
 For each of these pairs we compare the left-hand side of Equation \eqref{eq:2ndorderdef1} with the first term of the right-hand side of Equation \eqref{eq:2ndorderdef1} (first oder approximation) and with the first two terms of the right-hand side of Equation \eqref{eq:2ndorderdef1} (second order approximation), that are